lisa-schnei/Financial-Dashboard-Tableau/README.md

-# Project: Building a Sales Dashboard in Tableau
+# Project: Financial Dashboard in Tableau & Insights Presentation

 --------------------------------------------

 ## Project Objective

 This project had two objectives.
 First objective was to build a dashboard in Tableau for the financial department of the AdventureWorks company.
 The second objective was to use this dashboard as a basis for a presentation presenting insights from the dashboard towards